 But clergy are not the only culprits - I think many if not all of us can think of lay people - and even elders - from other times and places who considered themselves the 'real' strength and power of the congregation.
 Now in one sense they're right because all of the people together as a part of the body of Christ are, along with the Holy Spirit, the real strength and power of a congregation.
 But you know the kind of person I mean - the person who is convinced that they alone are holding the congregation together - with or without, and usually without - the help of God.
 The most dangerous of these people that I have encountered in my past are the ones who claim, "this is MY congregation, and I'll be darned if I will let it be changed!"
-Now I tend to respond enthusiastically to direct threats, and to this kind of challenge my response tends to be, "you'll be darned if you don't!"
 I've seen congregations run into the ground, completely destroyed, by that kind of arrogant, self-exalting prideful stubbornness on both sides of the lay/clergy boundary.